calebschoepp/caleb-www/content/blog/2025/a-primer-on-authorization.md

 ### SpiceDB

-SpiceDB is our final stop and is the most faithful open source Zanzibar re-implementation.
+SpiceDB is our final stop and is the most faithful open source Zanzibar re-implementation[^3].
 Similar to OpenFGA you have the dual-write problem.
 SpiceDB offers two improvements over OpenFGA: First, it protects against the [new enemy problem](https://authzed.com/docs/spicedb/concepts/zanzibar#new-enemy-problem) with [ZedTokens](https://authzed.com/docs/spicedb/concepts/consistency#zedtokens) (zookies).
 Second, it supports multiple region deployments when backed by something like CockroachDB.

 **Authorization models supported:** Everything.